monmima/laravel-aide-memoire/README.md

 Now go to your browser and type http://localhost:8000/ in the address bar.

-### The Vendor Folder
+___

+## Deleting Your Dependencies To Move A Project Around

 All dependencies are stored in your **vendor** and **node_module** subfolders.
 To reinstall your dependencies, for instance after downloading your project from a git repository, use **composer update** and **npm install**.

 ___

+## Reinstalling Laravel On Another Machine

+If you have formatted your computer or are using another computer and want to use a pre-existing project, you'll have to go through the following steps:

+1. Install NPM:

+        sudo apt install npm

+2. Install Composer:

+        sudo apt install Composer

+3. Install the SQLite module for PHP:

+        sudo apt-get install php-sqlite3

+4. Install whatever this is:

+        sudo apt-get install php-xml

+5. Install the composer dependencies:

+        composer install

+6. Install the NPM dependencies:

+        npm install

+___

-## Using and running MySQL on Linux Mint
+## Using And Running MySQL On Linux Mint

-Obviously, you can use Microsoft, Linux or the Macintosh operating system to run this project, but I'm keeping these steps below just in case I get stuck again.
+Obviously, you can use Microsoft, Linux or the Macintosh operating system to run this project, but I'm keeping these steps below just in case I get stuck again, and I use Linux Mint as my main OS.

 1. Download XAMPP for Linux from https://www.apachefriends.org/download.html
 2. Run the .run file as a root user